sp1ff/scribbu/README.md

 	+ `scribbu text` will create, update, or delete various text frames

+    + `scribbu genre` will update the genre-related fields of ID3v1 and/or -v2 tags

   - with a Scheme expression (`-e`, `--expression`) or Scheme file (`-f`, `--file`).
 E.g.

         srcibbu -e '(with-track-in <path> (lambda (v2 pth v1) (format #t "~s: ~a\n" pth v1)))'